dashapopova/Data-Analysis-Python-II/HWs/FinalProjectGuidelines.md

 8 points -- your work reads as a mini-research paper with internal logic, hypotheses, comments, conclusions

-9, 10 points -- your work reads as a mini-research paper with internal logic, hypotheses, comments, conclusions; the project idea is ambitious and shows enthusiasm for the project
+9, 10 points -- your work reads as a mini-research paper with internal logic, hypotheses, comments, conclusions; the project is ambitious and shows enthusiasm for the project

 **Option 2** (for a maximum of 8 points)